 If there’s one Asian herb that everyone has heard of, it’s ginseng – Panax ginseng to give it it’s full name.
 It’s often thought of as a stimulant, although Ginseng is actually more sophisticated than that.
 In traditional Chinese herbology, we use it to strengthen digestion, improve lung function, reduce anxiety, and increase energy.

 In fact, when Ginseng came to the attention of Russian scientist Israel I. Brekhman back in the 1940’s, it prompted him to develop a new concept.
 The idea that ginseng is an herbal adaptogen.
 What’s an adaptogen?
 It’s a herb that helps the body adapt to stresses of various kinds.
 By that I mean all sorts of stresses, from extremes of temperature to exertion, trauma, pollution, infection or psychological stress.
 Brekhman pioneered the idea that herbs such as ginseng help a body return to balance by up-regulating or down-regulating the body’s systems, depending on what may have gone wrong.

-These days Ginseng has been studied intensively and modern science is beginning to recognize what ancient herbalists have always known, that Ginseng has a wide range of uses and deserves it’s reputation at the king of herbs.
+These days Ginseng has been studied intensively and modern science is beginning to recognize what ancient herbalists have always known, that Ginseng has a wide range of uses and deserves its reputation as the king of herbs.

 Ginseng and the treatment of diabetes

 Ginseng berries are a promising treatment for diabetes according to researchers from the University of Chicago who tested the herb on mice that had been specially bred to develop diabetes.
 By using a Ginseng berry extract the scientists were able to normalize the blood sugar levels of these mice and to boost the way insulin works.
 As an added bonus, the mice’s cholesterol levels dropped and they lost weight because of the tonic effect of the ginseng which encouraged them to take more exercise and to eat less.